djds23/Vandelay/README.md

 class ToDoBuilder
   include Vandelay::Buildable

-  composed_of :text,
+  made_of :text,
               :title,
               :completed_at

-  composed_of :created_at, default: Time.now.iso8601
+  made_of :created_at, default: Time.now.iso8601
 end

 new_todo = ToDoBuilder.new